 This will capture the 10% decline across all sectors as the Direct Impact and will capture the Indirect and Induced impacts to sectors supported by the direct loss.
 Analyzing a 10% loss in Total Output in each sector produces a Direct Output of -$3.7 trillion (10% of Total Output in the US in 2018), but the Total Output results from the analysis is $9.2 trillion.
 That is an overall 25% decline in US Output!
 Keep in mind Industry Output includes production going to Final Demand and Intermediate Output.
 Intermediate Output includes production sold to other Industries to be used as an input in their own production.
 If the estimated decline being analyzed includes expected supply chain effects and/or effects from losses in wages, running an Industry Output Event could overestimate the impact.
-However, if a decline in a subset of the economy is being analyzed, such as a 10% decline in household industry demand, then there are additional losses to be expected that can be analyzed via Industry Output Events based on 10% of the existing total household demand to each Industry (Behind the i > Industry Accounts > Reports > Household Industry Demand).
+However, if a decline in a subset of the economy is being analyzed, such as a 10% decline in household industry demand, then there are additional losses to be expected that can be analyzed via Industry Output Events based on 10% of the existing total household demand to each Industry (Region Details > Industry Accounts > Reports > Household Industry Demand).

 Industry Contribution Analysis Events, run in a single Group

 This will capture just the 10% decline across all sectors.
 Results will not include any Indirect or Induced Effects because this Event Type restricts purchases to the specified Industry and all other Industries specified in an Industry Contribution Analysis Event with the same Group.